GlassBricks/StagedBlueprintPlanning/mod-portal/description.md

 Trains can move from their original position, use the Assembly info gui to reset or update their position.

 Copper cable wires are handled since v0.3.0.
 Trains are supported since v0.4.0.

+### Landfill

+Landfill can be automatically placed in your blueprints.
+See the Assembly/Stage settings gui for more info.

+As of now, this is the only way tiles are supported.

+Additionally, to assist in designing blueprints with offshore pumps, the "Flexible Offshore Pump Placement" startup setting allows you to place offshore pumps in places not usually allowed.
+This is enabled by default.

 ### Accidental data loss prevention